millanek/tutorials/EvolGen2022/README.md

 <a name="requirements"></a>
 ## Requirements

-* **FigTree:** You should already have [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) installed from last week.
-If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

 * **Terminal and AWS connection:** The majority of bioinformatics happens in a UNIX evironment and often remotely in a High Performance Computing (HPC) environment.
 While many universities and research institutions maintain their own HPC infrastructure/clusters, there is an increasing trend towards using 'on-demand' compute in the cloud.
 To make this exercise realistic we have set up an [Amazon EC2](https://aws.amazon.com/ec2/) image with the required data/software and provided each of you with a running EC2 instance to which you should connect via terminal and ssh.
 You can find the IP address of your instance in [this spreadheet](https://docs.google.com/spreadsheets/d/1NAN5mWYYEF67m2Bsebyh50m-sUVBX8AFEd7FcE9yPLA/edit?usp=sharing).

+* **FigTree:** You should already have [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) installed from last week.
+If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

+* **(optional) R:** The [R environment for statistical computing](https://www.r-project.org) is widely used by bioinformaticians and many other scientists.
+It implements many useful statistical distributions, tests, and has very nice capabilities for creating high quality scientific plots/figures.
+If you don't have it yet, I highly recommend [downloading](https://stat.ethz.ch/CRAN/) the latest version and installing it on your computer.
+Having said that, R is not strictly needed for this practical, because the plots with results are also available on this website.

 <a name="simulation"></a>